vedro-universe/.github/BUG_REPORTING_GUIDE.md

 ## 2. Search Existing Issues

-Before creating a new issue, look through the repository’s «Issues» tab to see if your bug has already been reported.
-If you find an existing issue:

-- Add a comment with any extra details or logs you’ve discovered.
-- React to the issue (e.g., using a thumbs-up) to show that you’re also experiencing it.
+Before creating a new issue, check the repository’s «Issues» tab to see if the bug has already been reported.
+If you find a matching issue, you can add any additional details or a reaction (e.g., a thumbs-up 👍) to indicate you’re experiencing the same problem.

 ## 3. Create a New Issue

-If you don’t see your bug listed, open a New Issue.
-Please include:
+If you don’t see your bug listed, open a New Issue in the appropriate repository.
+Please include the following:

-1. **Descriptive Title**
-   - Clearly summarize the bug, avoid titles like «Bug in Vedro» or «Issue with Plugin».
+- **Descriptive Title**: Clearly summarize the issue.

-2. **Environment Details**
-   - **OS**: Windows, macOS, or Linux distribution
-   - **Python Version**: e.g., Python 3.10
-   - **Vedro/Plugin Version**: The specific version(s) you’re using
-   - Any other relevant dependencies or libraries

-3. **Steps to Reproduce**
+- **Environment**: Mention your OS, Python version, Vedro version, and any relevant plugins or dependencies.
-   - Provide a minimal code snippet or test scenario that reliably triggers the bug.
-   - List each step clearly.
+- **Steps to Reproduce**: Provide a minimal code snippet or test scenario, listing each step clearly.

-4. **Expected Behavior**
-   - Explain what you thought should happen after following the steps.
+- **Expected vs Actual Behavior**: Explain what you expected to happen, and what actually occurred.

-5. **Actual Behavior**
-   - Describe what actually happens, including any error messages or incorrect outputs.
+- **Logs and Screenshots (Optional)**: Attach any relevant error messages, traceback logs, or screenshots.

-6. **Screenshots or Logs (Optional)**
-   - If relevant, attach screenshots of console logs or error traces.
-   - Include any traceback or CLI output that might help pinpoint the issue.

-## 4. Provide Additional Context

-If the bug is related to a specific scenario (e.g., a certain OS version, a particular CI system, or an unusual project setup), describe the context.
-This information can help maintainers replicate your environment and confirm the root cause.

-## 5. Follow Up and Collaborate

-Once you’ve created an issue:

-- Check back regularly: A maintainer or community member may ask for more information or clarification.
-- Test fixes: If a pull request is opened to address the bug, you can try it out and confirm if it resolves the issue.

-> **Tip**: Enable notifications on GitHub so you don’t miss any follow-up questions or comments.

 ---

-**Thank You!** Your feedback and bug reports help us make Vedro better for everyone.
+**That’s it!** After submitting your issue, our team and community contributors will review it and might request further details.
+Your contributions help make Vedro more reliable and user-friendly.

 If you have any questions or want to discuss your findings, please reach out on [X (Twitter)](https://x.com/vedro_universe), [Instagram](https://www.instagram.com/vedro_universe/), or [email us](mailto:mail@vedro.io).